mitrav80/chatbot/README.md

 Classes.pkl – The classes pickle file contains the list of categories.
 Chatbot_model.h5 – This is the trained model that contains information about the model and has weights of the neurons.
 Chatgui.py – This is the Python script in which we implemented GUI for our chatbot.
 Users can easily interact with the bot.

+You can customize the data(Intents.json) according to business requirements and train the chatbot with great accuracy.
+Chatbots are used everywhere and all businesses is looking forward to implementing bot in their workflow.